Preparing for the transition from IBOR to risk free rates.

 The public sector, industry bodies and trade associations have identified risk-free rates ("RFRs") as possible replacements for IBORs.

 The below table lists the historical IBOR rates for major currencies and the corresponding RFRs:

 The main differences between IBORs and RFRs are the following:

 Whereas IBORs are forward looking term rates that can apply across multiple tenors: overnight, 1 week, 1 month, 2 months, 3 months, 6 months and 12 months, RFRs are overnight rates with no term element (no maturities).
-The only possibility to use RFRs with tenors, as of now, is on a backward-looking basis, as averages over a given past period.
+The most common way to use RFRs with tenors is on a backward-looking basis, as averages over a given past period.
 The methodology recommended by public authorities and working groups to calculate such averages is with compounded interests.
 There are also forward-looking term rates based on RFRs, e.g Term SONIA (GBP), TORF (JPY) and TERM SOFR (USD) which can be used mostly for legacy contracts and in some instances for new contracts (scope is predetermined by the regulator for each currency)

 IBORs contain a premium for bank credit risk (and potentially other premiums – liquidity, term and funding) whereas, in general, RFRs contain little or no such additional premiums;